Bylaws of the

 The State Central Committee shall cause an efficient double entry system of accounts to be installed and maintained.

-The State Central Committee shall have the power to designate the depository of all funds of the Party and shall appoint such officers and employees as in its judgment may seem advisable to deposit and withdraw funds from such depository.
+The State Central Committee shall have the power to designate the depository of all funds of the Party and shall appoint such officers and employees as inits judgment may seem advisable to deposit and withdraw funds from such depository.
 All statements from such depository shall be made available on a secure internet-accessible file storage location, with access shared to all members of the current State Central Committee and the Audit Committee.

 The Party shall incur no debt without approval of 100% of the full Membership of the State Central Committee.